srpapinha/Starbound-weapon-generator/README.md

 First clone the project with this command
 ```
 git clone https://github.com/srpapinha/Starbound-weapon-generator.git
+cd Starbound-weapon-generator
 ```
-Probably your database username and password are different so you need to change the properties of this files:
+Probably your database username and password are different so you need to change the properties of this file:
 ```
 src\main\resources\application.properties
 ```